Kalamaki, Perithia & Agios Ioannis holiday guide

 Corfu’s north coast, where the lower slopes of its highest mountain Pantocrator sink below the waves, is gentler than the north-east, and provides excellent bathing too.
 The stretch between Kalamaki and St. Spiridion faces the mountains of Albania stacked up across the straits; it is quiet and user-friendly, yet close enough to buzzing towns like Kassiopi and Roda for tastes of a party atmosphere.
 A holiday in Perithia, puts you in the island’s oldest village, sitting three kilometres behind and well above the coast, about half-way to Pantocrator’s summit.

 Things to do

-Relaxation is the order of the day: long drinks at the beach, then al fresco dining with the stars and Albania’s lights twinkling.
+Relaxation is the order of the day on a Corfu villa holiday: long drinks at the beach, then al fresco dining with the stars and Albania’s lights twinkling.
 Kalamaki, St. Spiridion, and Perithia offer food similar in type: Greek staples such as mezzedes (small dishes of meat, fish, and vegetables), kleftiko (lamb cooked slowly in an outdoor oven), and sheftalia (a spicy baked sausage), with wine sometimes served in old-fashioned aluminium containers.
 Kalamaki and St. Spridion go in for village tavernas or terraced al fresco dining overlooking the sea.
 Perithia’s elevation, on the other hand, gives views across the whole of the north-east coast to the mountains opposite.